 Making epics too big means that progress is very slow, percentages hardly increase over a two-week sprint and reporting is not meaningful.
 Also if an epic takes too long to implement, there are likely to be so many changes to requirements along the way that reporting progress almost becomes meaningless.

 Making epics too small means that you will have a great number of them to juggle in your backlog or roadmap.
-It can become difficult to retain a high-level view.
+It can become difficult to retain a high-level view of many smaller tasks.
 Also if epics are completed in a very short time (e.g. a single sprint), they just add additional overhead without providing much value.

 4. Use Epics To Structure Your Backlog